shurph-quiet-harbor/nextcaller-ruby-api/README.md

     #   debug           -- boolean (default false)

-##Exceptions

-**NextcallerClient::HttpException**

-Thrown in the case of 4xx or 5xx response from server.
-'content' attribute contains parsed response body.

 ##Errors handling

 In case of wrong phone number a ArgumentError exception will be thrown: